vitarb/valkey_agentic_demo/README.md

 The replay service publishes raw news to `news_raw`.
 The enrich agent processes those articles, caching each under `doc:<id>` and fan-out streams under `topic:<T>`.
 The fanout service then distributes items to per-user feeds.
+User feeds are stored in Redis lists, while topic streams remain implemented as Redis streams.

 ## Running the demo